ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 The second time was a mixed bag, but still felt a bit like a waste of time.
 The stress was still there.
 Although the event was held at a smaller kind of co-working space, networking didn’t become any easier.

-So if you’re thinking about [going to a Hacker X night out](https://hackerx.org/) in your city, whether as an attendee or a recruiter, and you’re okay with meeting random developers who might or might not be interested in your company, then you would probably like it.
+So if you’re thinking about [going to a Hacker X night out](https://hackerx.org/) in your city, whether as an attendee or a recruiter, and you’re okay with meeting random developers who might or might not know what they're doing there, then you would probably like it.
 As for me, I am not planning to go to a third one.